 Additional information regarding this position can be found in Chapter 7 of the USCG IMH.

 3430.1 AIRPORTS AND HELIBASES

-A Helibase is a location within the general incident area for parking, fueling, maintenance, and loading of helicopters.
-See Section 9100 and ERMA.
+See Section area specific GRSs for a listing of Airports and Helibases.
+Helibases is a location within the general incident area for parking, fueling, maintenance, and loading of helicopters.

 3500 STAGING AREAS (STAM)